Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 * Has no value.
 Similar to Null in Java
 * Functions that do not return anything return `None` by default
 * None must start with a capital

 ---

 #### Keyword Arguments and Print()

-* Keyword arguments are identifed by the keyword put before them in the function call
+* Keyword arguments are identified by the keyword put before them in the function call
 * Often used for optional parameters
-* Print has an optional keyword arugment called sep, that is printed inbetween prints
+* Print has an optional keyword argument called sep, that is printed in between prints
 * More will be taught later

 ```